 - President's Office

 Doctoral Hooding Ceremony

+Thank you, Bruce.
 Good afternoon and congratulations to our brand-new PhDs!
-Well done.
+Well done!

 I know this is an incredibly important day for all of you—as it should be.
 But it’s an important day for the University, as well.
-Because, in large part, it’s your scholarship and your research—your dedication to your discipline and your groundbreaking work in it—that make UMB such a compelling place to be.
+Because, in large part, it’s your work that makes UMB such a compelling place to be.

 And, finally, your work is scaffolding for future scholarship.
 Whatever you care to call it—the bedrock, the soil, the spark—it will be the leaping-off point for study and innovation we can scarcely imagine today.
 Your ideas will inspire a whole new generation of thinkers who will owe a portion of their success to yours.
 And, in that way, the work you’ve done here at UMB will live on.

 I know that today is just the beginning for you, that even greater things will come, that discovery and innovation will punctuate long and important careers.
 And so I ask that, as you go forward, you continue to be guided by the responsibilities your degree confers: to pursue truth and prioritize compassion; to improve the lives of others and the world in which we live; to seek wisdom in your research and discernment in your data; to expand the boundaries of human understanding; and to contribute doggedly to a body of knowledge that will help perfect us as a people.
 Thank you—and congratulations!